What is penalty APR and how do you avoid it?

 What to do if you’re being charged a penalty APR

-Here are some measures you can take to lessen your debt if you’re currently subject to a penalty APR:
+Here are some measures you can take to reduce your debt if you’re currently subject to a penalty APR:

 - Call the issuer.
-Be proactive and explain the backstory on missed payments or whatever triggered the penalty APR.
-This isn’t a guarantee that the penalty APR will be reduced, but it doesn’t hurt to present your side.
+Be proactive and explain the backstory of missed payments or whatever triggered the penalty APR.
+This doesn’t guarantee that the penalty APR will be reduced, but it doesn’t hurt to present your side.

 - Check your credit card agreement.
-Be sure to understand how your credit card issuer deals with late payments and how the penalty APR applies to your balances.
+Be sure to understand how your credit card issuer deals with late payments and how any penalty interest applies to your balance.

 - Limit using this credit card and pay off balances as soon as possible.
 If you’re not able to reverse the penalty APR, you’ll want to keep your balance as low as possible.
 Make it a priority to pay off that balance as soon as you can.
 Bankrate’s credit card payoff calculator can help you come up with a repayment plan.